awslabs/aws-c-s3/benchmarks/README.md

 ### Configuration

-`benchmark-config.json` controls all the configuration for benchmark test.

 The configuration for `benchmarks-stack` are listed here **(TO BE FINALIZED)**, which is the defined context value for cdk to deploy:

 * StackName (string): Name of the stack to be created